-- We introduce the concept of cache sharing on page coloring to counter the memory co-partitioning problem and the limited number of cache partitions.
-We show how pages are allocated when cache partitions are shared, and provide a condition that checks the feasibility of sharing while guaranteeing the allocation of the required memory to tasks. - We provide a response time test for checking the schedulability of tasks with intra-core interference.
-We explicitly consider cache warm-up delay as an extrinsic factor to the worst-case execution time (WCET) of a task, which allows us to estimate the WCET less pessimistically and in isolation from other tasks. - Our cache-aware task allocation algorithm reduces the number of cache partitions required to schedule a given taskset, while meeting both the task memory requirements and the task timing constraints.
-We also show that the remaining cache partitions after the allocation can be used to save the total CPU utilization.

-• We have implemented and evaluated our scheme by extending the Linux/RK platform [24][29] running on the Intel Core i7 quad-core processor.
-The experimental results on a real machine demonstrate the effectiveness of our scheme.
+- We introduce the concept of sharing cache partitions under page coloring to counter the memory co-partitioning problem and the limited number of cache partitions.
+We show how pages are allocated when cache partitions are shared, and provide a condition that checks the feasibility of sharing while guaranteeing the allocation of the required memory to tasks. - We provide a response time test for checking task schedulability when cache partitions are shared among tasks.
+Our approach is independent of the specific cache analysis used and allows estimating the worst-case execution time (WCET) of a task in isolation from other tasks. - Our cache-aware task allocation algorithm reduces the number of cache partitions required to schedule a given taskset, while meeting both the task memory requirements and the task timing constraints.
+We also show that the remaining cache partitions after the allocation can be used to save the total CPU utilization. - We have implemented and evaluated our scheme by extending the Linux/RK platform [25][29] running on the Intel Core i7 quad-core processor.1 The experimental results on a real machine demonstrate the effectiveness of our scheme.

 Organization: The rest of this paper is organized as follows.
-Section 2 reviews related work and describes the assumptions and notation used in this paper.
-Section 3 shows the impact of cache interference on a state-of-the-art quad-core processor.
-Section 4 presents our coordinated cache management scheme.
-A detailed evaluation of our scheme is provided in Section 5.
-Finally, we conclude the paper in Section 6.
+Section II reviews related work and describes the assumptions and notation used in this paper.
+Section III presents our coordinated cache management scheme.
+A detailed evaluation of our scheme is provided in Section IV.
+Finally, we conclude the paper in Section V.